NetApp/trident/README.md

 ### Cluster Access

-SolidFire backends create LUNs using a VAG named `trident`.
-The VAG must be created before creating volumes on the backend, and it must have the IQN of each host that will mount Trident volumes mapped to it.
+SolidFire backends enable connectivity between host and Volume via Access Groups.
+These Groups must be created BEFORE creating volumes on the backend and must include the IQN's of the host that will mount Trident volumes.
+Each AccessGroup has allows a max of 64 initiator entries, so for deployments >64 you'll need to split up your initiators into groups of 64 and specify all of the groups that you configure (up to 4).

 ONTAP SAN backends create LUNs using an iGroup named `trident`.
 The iGroup must be created before creating volumes on the backend, and it must have the IQN of